Shopify/web-configs/packages/eslint-plugin/docs/rules/images-no-direct-imports.md

 Image files should live in a directory (e.g. `icons`, `illustrations` or `images`) that must contain a dedicated index file that re-exports all the images in that directory.

 Files that consume images must import from that index file instead of importing images directly.
-This rule enforces that convention by disallowing importing directly from an image in any file except the index file in the same dorectory as the image.
+This rule enforces that convention by disallowing importing directly from an image in any file except the index file in the same directory as the image.

 ## Rule Details